clseitz/TreeAnalyzer/README.md

 * ./go.sh TreeAnalyzer

 ToDo List:
+ * adjust "0" cut to represent the ntuple cuts for consistency check
  * adjust weights properly, need to input number of events manually since we are applying a skim
  * implement jetID (applied already in CMG), muon, electron id
  * fix setupNAF.sh script to use work properly on SL6 machines